-Congregational Ministry Middler Review
+Middler Review

-The Middler Review is relevant to congregational ministerial preparation and is optional to all other concentrations.
+The Middler Review is relevant to congregational ministerial preparation as well as chaplaincy and is required for all M.Div students.
 This Middler Review meeting -attended by you, your primary advisor, perhaps a second advisor which may be assigned by the Dean's Office, a denominational representative, your field education supervisor, and a peer-is a time of support, assessment, review, and planning.
 Your primary faculty advisor chairs the meeting.
 It is your responsibility to plan your Middler Review, to gather and invite your attendees, and to register for your Middler (MDV 4000) in your student portal.

-The guidelines for planning and conducting the Middler Review are found in the Milestone section of your program's page.
-Guidelines for writing the 10-15-page Middler Theological/Vocational Statement can also be found in the Appendix.
+The guidelines for planning and conducting the Middler Review are found on the Resource page online.
+Guidelines for writing the 10-15-page.
 Upon completion of this review, you must complete a Middler Review Report online in order to enter the program's final year.
 Congregational Ministry students are expected to complete their Middler Review at or near the end of their second year of full-time student.
 For part-time students, you should register for it at the same time as your second semester of Field Education.
-Student who do not complete their middler prior to general registration for the term following the end of their Field Education will not be allowed to move forward in their program.
+Student who do not complete their Middler prior to general registration for the term following the end of their Field Education will not be allowed to move forward in their program.